-It is recommended that major repairs, if needed, be performed by a factory authorized distributor listed on the last page.
-However, it is recognized that this may not always be practical especially when a spare blower is not available.
-If a blower is out of the warranty period, mechanical adjustments and parts replacement may be undertaken locally at the owner's option and risk.
+It is recommended that major repairs, if needed, be performed at the Factory or at a Dresser Service facility.
+However, it is recognized that this may not always be practical, especially when a spare blower is not available.
+If a blower is out of the warranty period, mechanical adjust ments and parts replacement may be undertaken locally at the owner's option and risk.
 It is recommended that Factory Parts be used to insure fit and suitability.
 The maintenance of a small stock of on-hand spare parts can eliminate possible delays.
-When ordering parts give Item Numbers and their work descriptions from Figures 6 or 7 and Table 6.
+When ordering parts give Item Numbers and their word descriptions from Figures 6 or 7 and Table 6.
 Also specify quantities wanted, and the blower size and serial number from the nameplate.